 This is probably the most significant risk when it comes to purchasing a turnkey property through a company; can you trust them with your investment?
 The entire process takes a lot of trust between investor and company, and because the company is taking on so much of the work, this is a big risk to take.
 It’s a big deal to completely trust a company to do right by you when they end up getting paid whether or not you are successful.

-If turnkey real estate investing sounds interesting to you, you are probably asking yourself: where would I even find a turnkey investment property for sale?
+If turnkey real estate investing sounds interesting to you, you are probably asking yourself: Where would I even find a turnkey investment property for sale?
 Nowadays, the internet makes finding such properties easier than ever.
-However, having connections in the real estate industry and being in the right location can make a major difference.

 A quick google search can help you get started.
 Try simple search terms such as ‘turnkey properties for sale in New York’ or ‘best turnkey sellers in Chicago’.
 Adding a location will help you narrow down the results.
 Companies such as Norada Real Estate Investments or Roofstock are also great places to look as well.

 When sorting through the results, you can even use sites such as Zillow, Realtor.com, Yelp, or even Airbnb to find reviews, images, and more information.
-This can be especially useful if you are unable to visit the property right away yourself.
+This can be especially useful if you are unable to visit the property right away.